xHunterW/Credit-Card-Optimization-Tool/README.md

 No points valuations beyond explicit cash-back rates (no transfer partner modeling).

-Deterministic spending only (no uncertainty/Monte Carlo).
+Deterministic spending only (no uncertainty in spending categories).

 Single-route per category (no splitting a category across multiple cards).